Flomp/vimu/content/docs/editor/details-panel.md

+---
+title: Editor - Details Panel
+description: The Details Panel offers additional insights for the node that is currently selected in the Node Panel.
+---

 # Details Panel

 The Details Panel offers additional insights for the node that is currently selected in the <nuxt-link to="/docs/editor/node-panel#select">Node Panel</nuxt-link>.